akeresztesgh/AngularAndWebAPI/README.md

 # Sample using Angular JS and Web API

-This sample is a skeleton framework that shows AngularJS communicating with Web API via JWT.
+This is a sample skeleton framework that shows AngularJS communicating with Web API via JWT.
 The login system works and it is able to send and retrieve data via REST.

+On the backend, this system utilizes entity framework, identity, and owin (and more).
 On the front end, this system utilizes npm, bower, and gulp for the build process.

 ## Installation